 - Fix scraping /rubbing noise from BMW steering wheel

-- Replace BMW clock spring to fix airbag light
+- Replace the BMW clock spring to fix the airbag light

 - Replace BMW steering column bearing

 - Upgrade BMW steering wheel to M Sport steering wheel

 Before removing the airbag, ensure the correct one for your BMW.
 BMW makes single-stage and dual-stage airbags, and the two are not interchangeable.

 SRS Airbag Light Still On

 If the airbag light is still on after replacing the steering wheel and airbag, you can use the YOUCANIC Full System Scanner to clear the stored codes on your BMW.
 This scanner can also read and clear fault codes on every control module of your BMW vehicle.

 We hope you find the BMW Steering Wheel & Airbag Replacement guide helpful.
 Check these troubleshooting and repair guides for more help on your BMW.